erdincka/catchx/README.md

 - Create entities in the given sequence.
 Note and fix if there are any errors.

 If the data/tables have gone too large or you would like to start from clear state, you can use "Delete All!" to delete the created tables, volumes and streams, and re-create them all again using "Create the Entities" section.

+## Additional Steps for the Dashboard

+If you plan to use Superset dashboard for visualisation, follow the steps in [Hive for Deltalake setup in UA](./HiveForDelta.md) to create the Hive tables that uses the data in the Gold tier Delta Lake.

 # Demo Flow